tauri-apps/tauri-plugin-positioner/README.md

 [mit-badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [mit-url]: LICENSE

-A plugin for tauri that helps positioning you windows at well known locations.
+A plugin for Tauri that helps position your windows at well-known locations.

 This plugin is a port of [electron-positioner](https://github.com/jenslind/electron-positioner) for [tauri](https://tauri.studio).